VaniPriya-23/CODSOFT_TASK_04/README.md

 	-> Allows user to input the number of rounds.
 	-> Keeps score of each round and the total score at the end.
 	-> At the end, asks user if he wants to continue.

-There is a Detail file that has some questions and answers asked in an interview for California project.